ROSS-org/RIO/specs.md

 - [Master Header file](#Master_Header)
 - 1 or more Data files

-### Master Header
+### Master Header File

+The master header contains all of the meta-data for the partitions.
+This file is human readable, but is explicitly defined and contains only numbers.

+The first line contains:
 - Total Number of Files
 - Total Number of Partitions

-- Partition Details
+Each of the following lines contians the meta-data for one partition:
 - Partition number
 - Partition file
 - Partition offset (within file)
 - Partition size
-    - lp count
+- LP count
-    - event count
+- Event count

-### Partition Header

-- Number of LPs in partition
-- Number of Events in partition
-- Total Size of Partition

-### Data Header
+### Data Files

+The data files contain only binary data.
+There are no per-file or per-partition headers.
+However, each segment of data (LP or event) has it's own header:

 - Data type (LP or event type)
 - Size

+The model must provide a data reader and writer for each LP and event type.

 ## API Specification